acadonis/Project-2/README.md

 ### Overview & concept of the project

-The idea for CocktailBored was inspired by a shared love of cocktails, together with the age old problem of never having the right ingredients to hand for a particular receipe.
+The idea for CocktailBored was inspired by a shared love of cocktails, together with the age old problem of never having the right ingredients to hand for a particular recipe.

 We decided to reverse the process by starting with the available ingredients rather than the name of the cocktail, and allowing the user to search by ingredients to narrow down their available options.